BscherpingGitHub/Pewlett-Hackard-AnalysisBS/README.md

 - This a big concern with having to fill the other 70,909 positions.
 - Immediate action must be taken on evaluation of each of these jobs for replacement or termination of certain positions.
 This graph below breaks down each positions' count. <br/>
 ![InfoTables](Pictures/InfoTables.png)<br/>

+## Summary:
+How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- There are 70,909 positions needing filled
+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation fo Pewlett Hackard employees?